erdogant/erdogant/README.md

 ### A structured list of my repo's

-All Repos can be found below the table.
+All Repos can be found in the Repositories section.
 The links in the table are to the API (Sphinx) documentation.

 <!--
 **erdogant/erdogant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.